Hatch Baby Rest Review

 As POPSUGAR editors, we independently select and write about stuff we love and think you'll like too.
 If you buy a product we have recommended, we may receive affiliate commission, which in turn supports our work.

 It was 10 p.m. and I was on the rocking chair in my toddler's bedroom waiting for her to sleep, like my husband or I had done every night for the past five nights.
 We had just returned from a trip abroad and were cursing ourselves for "breaking" our child who once slept through the night, but now had all sorts of new and complicated sleeping patterns and requests for us to try to figure out.
 She needed it to be light, but not too light.
 The sound machine that used to softly lull her to sleep now jolted her awake the second it shut off automatically after 42 minutes.
 I was desperate, texting my husband from her bedroom (and hiding under a blanket so she couldn't see the light from my phone).
 My husband and I frequently come up with parenting inventions and at that moment, an idea struck.
-I texted him immediately and, as you can see, I really thought I struck gold with this one:
+I texted him immediately:

-The product that "seemed to exist"?
-It's called the Hatch Baby Rest ($59.99), and it's a game-changer.
+Since I had some time on my hands, I Googled around to see if such a product already existed, and I found something that came pretty darn close: the Hatch Baby Rest ($59.99).
 It doesn't run off batteries and it doesn't come in cute animal shapes, but it is what we actually needed.
-I placed my order on Amazon before I stealthily left her bedroom.
+I placed my order on Amazon before I stealthily left my daughter's bedroom.